elyashiv3839/openapi-schema-generator/README.md

 		OpenApiSchemaValidator -
 			1. Hold all server endpoints schemas - and gives the utility to validate any object with its schema automatically.
-			2. In case its usefull - get swagger schema dynamically by endpoint and rest type.
+			2. In case its usefull - get swagger schema dynamically by endpoint and method.
 	```

 - Prerequisite: